 Our services include a Shelter and Detox facility, Outreach Programs, and Housing Programs with intensive case management.
 The scope of our work is a direct intersection of homelessness, addiction and mental and physical health issues.
 We undertake programs to support improving the lives of vulnerable individuals while simultaneously having a positive impact on the broader community through dedicated responses to social issues.

-For 40 years, we have helped people with addictions.
+For over 40 years, we have helped people with addictions.
 Innovation is at the core of what we do as we look to respond to the ever-changing needs of those we serve and the broader community of which we are a part.

 To provide safe and caring environments for individuals whose lives are affected by alcohol and other drug dependencies